nrfconnect/sdk-nrf/samples/cellular/ciphersuites/README.rst

 .. _CONFIG_EXTENDED_CIPHERSUITE_LIST:

 CONFIG_EXTENDED_CIPHERSUITE_LIST
-   The sample configuration extends the cipher suite list with extra cipher suites that are only supported by modem firmware v1.3.x, where x is greater than or equal to 1 and modem firmware v1.2.x, where x is greater than or equal to 7.
+   The sample configuration extends the cipher suite list with extra cipher suites that are only supported for the following modem firmware versions:

+   * Modem firmware v1.3.x, where x is greater than or equal to 1
+   * Modem firmware v1.2.x, where x is greater than or equal to 7
+   * Modem firmware v2.0.0

 .. include:: /libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst
    :start-after: modem_lib_sending_traces_UART_start